MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/high-availability.md

 shard in the cluster.
 Each primary and standby shard has the same compute and storage configuration.
 The primary and its standby use synchronous replication.
 This type of replication allows you to always have the same data on the primary and standby shards in your cluster.
-In a nutshell, our service detects a failure on primary shards, and fails over to standby nodes with zero data loss.
+In a nutshell, our service detects a failure on primary shards, and fails over to standby shards with zero data loss.

 The cluster connection string always stays the same regardless of failovers.
 That allows the service to abstract changes in physical shards serving requests from applications.

+When in-region high availability is enabled on the cluster, each cluster shard is covered by 99.99% service level agreement (SLA) for availability.

 High availability can be enabled at cluster creation time.
 High availability can also be [enabled and disabled at any time on an existing Azure Cosmos DB for MongoDB vCore cluster](./how-to-scale-cluster.md#enable-or-disable-high-availability).
 There's no database downtime when high availability is enabled or disabled on an Azure Cosmos DB for MongoDB vCore cluster.